Hifumi Abe: Return to IJF circuit and continued undefeated record in Grand Slams: 2016 Tyumen and Tokyo

-Abe entered the Grand Slam in Tyumen as the number one seed, and was considered favourite for gold.
+Abe entered the 2016 Tyumen Grand Slam as the number one seed, and was considered favorite for gold.
 He was coached by Yusuke Kanamaru and Keiji Suzuki from the sidelines.

 The competition was vacated by majority of top 30 fighters, being only 20 days before the Olympics.
 With the small number of fighters, Abe fought in the quarter-final against Azerbaijan's Iskandar Talishinski.
 He opened his first bout on fire, throwing Talishinski with his signature ouchi gari for waza-ari.
 He then scored another waza-ari for awasete ippon with a powerful seoi otoshi.

 Abe faced teammate Sho Tateyama in an All-Japan semi-final.
 He threw Tateyama for waza-ari with deashi barai and earned several shidos, but continued on to the final with the former unable to score any throws.
 He met local Anzaur Ardanov in the final, and threw him for waza-ari with a solid osoto gari.
 Abe earned his first Grand Slam title since 2014.

-Abe entered the Grand Slam in Tokyo following senior and rival Ebinuma's absence as the top ranked half-lightweight from Japan.
-An and Basile, who were largely considered the favourites as finalists at the 2016 Olympics, also competed.
-Abe faced Japanese-based Korean Kim Limhwan in his first fight and scored a waza-ari with an ippon seoi nage.
+Abe entered the 2016 Tokyo Grand Slam following senior and rival Ebinuma's absence as the top ranked half-lightweight from Japan.
+An Ba-ul and Fabio Basile, who were largely considered the favourites as finalists at the 2016 Olympics, also competed.
+Abe faced Japanese-based Korean Kim Lim-hwan in his first fight and scored a waza-ari with an ippon seoi nage.
 He then tried to connect with osaekomi waza but was unsuccessful.
 Abe finally sealed the fight with ippon with a phenomenal single sleeve grip sode-tsurikomi-goshi.

 In his second fight, Abe was against Russia's Mikhail Pulyaev.
 Abe played with one of his most used ashi waza ouchi gari for a waza-ari.
 No throws were scored after that, sending Abe to the semi-final against countryman Norihito Isoda.
 It was a fierce fight for grips, with Abe being penalised twice with shido.
 He attempted a seoi nage which was initially scored an ippon but then relegated to a waza-ari.
 However, it was enough to send him to the final.

 He faced another countryman in Yuuki Hashiguchi.
 It was another aggressive grip fight, but Abe had the upper hand with another seoi nage attempt, scoring a yuko.
 Abe followed with an osoto gari but Hashiguchi was able to escape the attack.
 Abe then won his second Grand Slam in Tokyo with a stunning tai otoshi for ippon.
 Abe was considered as a major contender at the World Championships following his win, as well as one of judo's top half-lightweights.